Setting Up API Discovery

 -

-Select the code base you want to integrate (GitHub, GitLab, azure, etc.) from the
+Select the code base you want to integrate (GitHub, GitLab, azure, and so on) from the

 Code Base